Martinson1252/React_Typescript_Video_Notes/README.md

 ## Video Notes

-An app creater using `React` and `Typescript`.
+An app created using `React` and `Typescript`.
 Enables creating notes of video frames and saving them on physical drive.
 It has 2 sides `client` and `server`.
-Client handles frontend and server backend (also handles saving files on local drive).
+Client handles frontend and server backend (also handles saving files on local drive and synchronizes the data).